casdoor/casdoor-website/docs/mcp-auth/third-party-integration.md

 ---
-title: Third-Party Server Integration
+title: Third-party MCP server integration
-description: Complete code examples for integrating Casdoor OAuth into MCP servers
+description: Runnable code examples for MCP servers using Casdoor OAuth (Python, Node.js, Go).
-keywords: [MCP, integration, Python, Node.js, Go, JWT, JWKS, code examples]
+keywords: [MCP, integration, Python, Node.js, Go, JWT, JWKS]
 authors: [hsluoyz]
 ---

-This guide provides complete, runnable code examples for building MCP servers that use Casdoor for OAuth 2.1 authentication.
-Each example includes Protected Resource Metadata, JWT validation, and scope enforcement.

-All examples are self-contained and can be running in under 5 minutes.
+This page has full, runnable examples for MCP servers that use Casdoor for OAuth 2.1: Protected Resource Metadata, JWT validation, and scope checks.
+Each example can be run in a few minutes.

 ## Prerequisites

-- A Casdoor instance configured with an MCP application (see [Setup Guide](./setup.md))
+- Casdoor with an MCP application ([Setup](./setup.md))
-- Basic familiarity with the programming language you choose
-- An MCP client for testing (e.g., Claude Desktop)
+- An MCP client for testing (e.g. Claude Desktop)

 ## Python Example